Title IX Office

 Title IX Coordinator

 Missouri State University offers an opportunity for currently enrolled students seeking personal legal advice to meet with a local attorney free of charge.
 The attorney schedule is: Mondays beginning at 3:00 pm, Wednesdays beginning at 8:00 am, and Thursdays beginning at 3:00 pm.
-The appointments must be scheduled the day before the appointment by 2:00 pm. by calling the Dean of Students Office at 417-836-5527 (or stopping by to sign up).
-Please bring your student ID and come to PSU 405 on the day of your scheduled appointment.
+The appointments must be scheduled the day before the appointment by 2:00 pm. by calling the dean of students office at 417-836-5527 (or stopping by to sign up).
+Please bring your BearPass Card (student ID) and come to PSU 405 on the day of your scheduled appointment.
 All appointments must be scheduled in advance.

 Title IX of the Education Amendments of 1972 is a federal civil rights law that prohibits educational institutions from discrimination on the basis of sex, including pregnancy and parenting status.
 Missouri State takes all concerns of discrimination and harassment seriously.
 Pregnant women must be treated the same as other students with temporary medical conditions that require treatment.
 Title IX prevents pregnancy discrimination in higher education with respect to admissions, hiring, leave policies, coursework accommodations and degree completion.